Last Updated: June 3, 2026

 Duration9

-We are going to want a task table to use the PERT calculation so we are going to create a new view and a new table to apply to that view.
+We will want a task table to use the PERT calculation, so we will create a new view and a new table to apply to that view.

 A table in Microsoft Project is a collection of fields or columns.
-Since a table is applied to a view, we are going to make the table first.
+Since a table is applied to a view, we will create it first.

 Follow these steps to create a new Table: